achtaitaipai/odyc-doc/src/content/doc/3-config--1-colors/en.md

 })
 ```

-The `background` value can be a [CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) or a number pointing to a color in your palette.
+The `background` value can be a [CSS color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) or a character pointing to a color in your palette.

 ---